natasharrosario/Stock-Analysis/README.md

 ### Execution Times Between the Refractored and Original Scripts

 The execution times for the analyses of both years with the refractored code are shown in the images below.
-While the code took ever so slightly longer to run that in the original script, the code is much more concisse and logical.
-The enitre analysis is done in a single subroutine rather than two, and the variables used to represent the data, as well as the comments used to navigate the loops are clearer, more intuitive and easier to follow.
+While the code took ever so slightly longer to run that in the original script, the code is much more concise and logical.
+The entire analysis is done in a single subroutine rather than two, and the variables used to represent the data, as well as the comments used to navigate the loops are clearer, more intuitive and easier to follow.
 This makes it easier for the code to be applied to data from the entire stock market as opposed to just the initial twelve stocks, and reduces the risk of errors and bugs.

 <img width="511" alt="2017" src="https://user-images.githubusercontent.com/113553238/194184457-b96a4198-e2cb-4cbc-9eb0-9f5099fcb710.png">     <img width="530" alt="2018" src="https://user-images.githubusercontent.com/113553238/194184500-03076fe3-9f3a-404a-b45f-f9e2fa182785.png">

-##Summary
+## Summary

 ### Advantages and Disadvantages of Refractoring Code

-The benefits of refractoring code are adundant - not only can it improve the overall performance of the code, but it makes the code easier to read and maintain, and allows the code to be applied to different datasets and utilized by different developers.
+The benefits of refractoring code are abundant - not only can it improve the overall performance of the code, but it makes the code easier to read and maintain, and allows the code to be applied to different datasets and utilized by different developers.
 However, refractoring code can be time-consuming.
 The code will need to be continuously tested in order to ensure it runs successfully, and imprecise refractoring can lead to new errors in the code.
-Ultimately, the refractoring process will keep your code clean and enable it to run efficiently over a longer period of time.
+Nevertheless, the refractoring process will ultimately keep your code clean and enable it to run efficiently over a longer period of time.

 ## References